priscilla-takyi/ghana-shipping-port-analytics/README.md

 Export performance
 Port-level comparisons
 Trends over time

+The three-page report provides a progression from overall port activity to more focused analysis of exports and imports.

 Key Metrics

 The project provides a framework for monitoring several important shipping indicators.